visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

   the server, the logs are written to the user's login (home) directory.
 In a typical client/server scenario, the user gets gui and viewer logs locally in the current working directory and mdserver and engine logs on the remote system in their login (home) directory.
-In a purley local scenario, all logs are written to the current working directory.
+In a purely local scenario, all logs are written to the current working directory.

   The names of the log files are of the form